rwieruch/blog_robinwieruch_content/blog/react-table-select/index.md

 };
 ```

-The onChange [callback function](/javascript-callback-function/) gives you access to the action which triggered the selection change and to the actual selection state of your table.
-By having access to this information, you can trigger further table or non-table events (e.g. side-effect such as data fetching) based on it.
+The onChange [callback function](/javascript-callback-function/) gives you access to the action which triggered the selection change and to the current selection state of your table.
+With access to this information, you can trigger further table or non-table events (e.g. a side-effect such as data fetching) based on it.

-Last, it's worth to note that the select object that you have passed to the table is packed with the **selection state** -- which gives you the ability to access it any time -- and all the functions to **select rows programmatically**.
+In addition, it is worth noting that the select object that you have passed to the table is packed with the **selection state** -- which gives you the ability to access it any time -- and all the functions to **select rows programmatically**.
 We will see this later in detail when using custom select components in this React table.

 <Divider />

-Anyway, a row select in a table often comes with lots of more requirements: For example, at the moment the row select event is triggered with a row click.
-What about a row select by checkbox instead?
+A row select in a table often has many more requirements: for example, at the moment the row select event is triggered by clicking on a row.
+What about selecting a row by clicking a checkbox instead?
 Let's import the built-in table components from React Table Library:

 ```javascript{3-4}
 import {